 - Public Relations expert Amor Maclang and her firm Geiser-Maclang have helped Mabuhay Restop gain initial public awareness through press-conferences and media exposure they helped arrange.

 - Architect Bong Recio, advertising guru Chiqui Lara, strategist Pris Santos and Armi Consunji, designer Ivy Almario, art expert Felicia Ravago, writer Atty.
-Alex Lacson, together with architect Sylvia Rieta and interior designer Douglas Bravo of LasVegas, have provided valuable assistance to Mabuhay Restop as we were starting out.
+Alex Lacson, together with architect Sylvia Rieta and interior designer Douglas Bravo of LasVegas, have provided valuable assistance to Mabuhay Restop when we were starting out.

 WHY WE DO WHAT WE DO